sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 ~~That means if we have lots of different monadic return type in our project, we need to remember how to convert them to each other. it need more knowledge but give us less benefit.~~

-To avoid the conversion among different monadic return types, we can use an unified return type in whole project, then all the functions can be composed directly.
+To avoid the conversion among different monadic return types, we can use an unified monadic return type in the whole project, then all the functions can be composed directly.

 But we need to choose the monadic return type carefully

-* It should be powerful enough to handle all potential side-effects. for example, we can not use Either if we need to interact with API or database.
-IO and Task are good candidate.
+1. It should be powerful enough to handle all potential side-effects. for example, we can not use Either if we need to interact with API or database.
+IO and Task are good candidates.
-* Its interface should be easy to use. for example, Free Monad and ReaderT are too complicated, we need to lift all monadic types to them.
+2. Its interface should be easy to use. for example, Free Monad and ReaderT are too complicated, we need more time to understand them.

 ## OO architecture with pure functions